Samsung/tizen-docs/docs/application/dotnet/guides/applications/overview.md

 - [UI Application](./uiapplication/overview.md)

   The UI application has a graphical user interface.
 You can create diverse applications with a variety of features, and design versatile applications and intriguing user interfaces with text and graphics while taking advantage of many device functionalities, such as sensors and call operations.
-In addition, you can, for example, manage content and media files, use network and social services, and provide messaging and embedded Web browsing functionality.
+In addition, you can, for example, manage content and media files, use network and social services, and provide messaging and embedded web browsing functionality.

 - [Service Application](./service_application.md)